microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ## Using the Webview API

 Like the clipboard API, the [Webview API](/api/extension-guides/webview) is always run on the user's local machine or in the browser, even when used from a Workspace extension.
 This means that many webview-based extensions should just work, even when used in remote workspaces or VS Online environments.
-However there are some considerations to be aware of to make sure that your webview extension works properly when run remotely.
+However, there are some considerations to be aware of to make sure that your webview extension works properly when run remotely.

 ### Always Use asWebviewUri

-VS Code 1.39 introduced a new `asWebviewUri` API to manage local extension resources.
-Using this API is required to ensure the VS Online browser-based editor works with your extension.
+VS Code 1.39 introduced a new `asWebviewUri` API to manage extension resources.
+Using this API instead of hard coding `vscode-resource://` URIs is required to ensure the VS Online browser-based editor works with your extension.
 See the [Webview API](/api/extension-guides/webview) guide for details, but here is a quick sample.

 To start, update the `engines.vscode` value in `package.json` to at least 1.39 and make sure you have the [correct VS Code API typings](/api/get-started/extension-anatomy#extension-manifest) installed: